Similarly, in Justice League, Flash's execution by President Luthor led to another alternate universe's Justice League becoming the Justice Lords.

 A more humorous example was used in "Crystals Have Power," when Jake makes a vow of non-violence after accidentally hurting Finn and his brother Jermaine, and becomes a complete wuss.

 More serious was in "Incendium" when Finn spends the entire episode in the floor, clutching the picture of Princess Bubblegum.
-He got better.
+He got better when he met Flame Princess.

 In The Legend of Korra, Korra hits this after Amon takes her bending away.
 However, this actually is what she needed to unlock her spiritual side which connects her with Aang allowing him to restore her bending and unlock the Avatar state.